 Fighting Torture in Forgotten Crises: Lessons from Burundi and DRC for Justice and Change

-The session will explore the realities of fighting torture during prolonged and often under-reported crises.
-Speakers will reflect on how documentation efforts, strategic litigation, use of international mechanisms (Treaty Bodies, Universal Periodic Review, Special Procedures, Human Rights Council), and advocacy campaigns can support victims and push for justice — even when conducted from exile or amid continuing violence.
+The session explored the realities of fighting torture during prolonged and often under-reported crises.
+Speakers reflected on how documentation efforts, strategic litigation, use of international mechanisms (Treaty Bodies, Universal Periodic Review, Special Procedures, Human Rights Council), and advocacy campaigns can support victims and push for justice — even when conducted from exile or amid continuing violence.

-By examining the Burundian experience over the past decade and the current DRC situation, the event will foster cross-learning and help build a bridge between two struggles that share similar challenges but also common hopes for accountability and reform.
+By examining the Burundian experience over the past decade and the current DRC situation, the event fostered cross-learning and help build a bridge between two struggles that share similar challenges but also common hopes for accountability and reform.

 Languages spoken: English & French